Massless finite and infinite spin representations of Poincar\'{e} group in six dimensions

 we conclude that the operator \p{Lambda-01} is invariant with respect to the $6D$ Poincare symmetry.
 Therefore, the operator $\Lambda_1$, defined in \p{Lambda-01}, is a $6D$ analog of the helicity operator and it coincides with one of $\mathfrak{so}(4)$ Casimir operators in the light-cone reference frame.

 We note that irreducible $\mathfrak{so}(4)$ representations are characterized by two quadratic Casimir operators.
-Another Casimir operator is appeared as helicity operator if we use the construction proposed in \cite{KuzP}.
+The second Casimir operator arises as helicity operator if we use the construction proposed in \cite{KuzP}.
 Indeed, by using the prescription of \cite{KuzP}, one can construct another (third order in generators of $\mathfrak{iso}(1,5)$) vector with components\footnote{In the definition of antisymmetrization of $n$ indices, we use the factor $n!$, i.e. }